-Undergraduate students at UT Dallas who anticipate entering one of the Master of Arts in Teaching programs after obtaining a bachelors degree are encouraged to begin taking MAT courses under UT Dallas's reserved for graduate credit option.
+Undergraduate students at UT Dallas who anticipate entering one of the Master of Arts in Teaching programs after obtaining a bachelor's degree are encouraged to begin taking MAT courses under UT Dallas' fast-track program for graduate credit option.
 The most appropriate courses for such students to take are

 - SMED 5301 Science, Mathematics, and Society

 - SMED 5302 Teaching and Learning of Science and Mathematics

 - SMED 5303 Introduction to Research and Evaluation in Science and Mathematics Education

 UTeach students are encouraged (1) to explore with their advisors the possibility that some graduate courses, such as SMED 5302 Teaching and Learning of Science and Mathematics and SCI 5342 Research Methods in STEM may satisfy a portion of the UTeach requirements and (2) to contact the graduate advisor to discuss a smooth transition to the Master of Arts in Teaching programs.

 MAT and Other Post Baccalaureate Students May Pursue Secondary Mathematics or Science Certification Through UTeach Dallas